 I love Greene’s site and her emphasis on empowering everyone to engage their creativity and craft inspired lives.
-At Seek Your Course, she also pens a super helpful blog on creativity.
-(Check out one of my favorite posts on 100 ways to nurture yourself.)
+She also pens a super helpful blog on creativity.

 And she’s an artist herself, working in encaustic and book arts.
 Greene lives in western Massachusetts with her husband and two dogs.